pendo-io/PendoReactNativeIntegration/README.md

 ## Author
-Tomer Levinson, Udi Levin, David Gimelshtein and Michael Rozenblat
+Pendo io

 ## License
-PropertyFinderRN is available under the MIT license.
-See the [LICENSE](https://github.com/pendo-io/RNNKitchenSink/blob/master/LICENSE) file for more info.
+PendoReactNativeIntegration is available under the MIT license.
+See the [LICENSE](https://github.com/pendo-io/PendoReactNativeIntegration/blob/master/LICENSE) file for more info.